You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Alexa Walker, a Senior Legal Editor at Shelter, explains the effect on rent arrears and possession proceedings when a tenant becomes bankrupt or subject to a debt relief order.

-Bankruptcy and Debt Relief Orders (DROs) can be a way for people with unmanageable debts to get back on their feet.
+Bankruptcy and Debt Relief Orders (DROs) are both forms of personal insolvency.
+They can be a way for people with unmanageable debts to get back on their feet.
 This article looks at the key points advisers need to consider when helping people with rent arrears who have applied for, or are considering, bankruptcy or a DRO.

 In brief, where a DRO or bankruptcy order has been made: